jocranford/circuits/readme.md

 Requirements

 1. Output a round of 4 sequences of boxing movements
   a.
-A round contains between 1-5 movements
+A sequence contains between 1-5 movements [1,2,3,4,5]
   b.
-Some movements may only be part of a round with minimum 2 movements (e.g. jab)
+Some movements may only be part of a sequence with minimum 2 movements (e.g. jab)
   c.
 There is a maximum of one sequence in a round with only 1 movement
   d.
-At least one sequence in a round has 4 or 5 movements
+At least one sequence in a round has 4 or 5 movements (maximum of 3 sequences in a round with less than 4 moves)
+  e.
+At least one sequence in a round has 1 or 2 movements (maximum of 3 sequences in a round with more than 2 moves)
+  f.
+Round 1 has no sequences of 1 move

 2. Output a session with 5 rounds
   a.
 Each sequence cannot be repeated more than twice through the session

 3. First round is punches only

+3.1.
+Second round includes at least two sequences with kicks / knees

-4. Second round must include kicks in all sequences
+4. Third round must include kicks in all sequences
   a.
-At least 2 rounds have sequences with 2 or more kicks
+At least 2 sequences only have kicks / knees

 5. Include exercises between rounds
   a.
 Four breaks: stretch, cardio, stretch, cardio